sigmf/SigMF/extensions/signal.sigmf-ext.md

 #### 3.1.10 The `bandwidth` Field

-The `channel_bw` field has a float value that describes the channel bandwidth of the signal.
+The `channel_bw` field has a numeric value describing the channel bandwidth of the signal.
 Note that this is different from what may be reported in the `core` namespace within an annotation which describes the occupied spectrum of a signal, which may or may not be comparable to the actual channel bandwidth of